MicrosoftDocs/win32/desktop-src/Sens/mobile-computing-configurations-for-sens.md

 ---
-Description: 'Applications run on mobile and desktop computers can use the bandwidth and latency information provided by SENS to dynamically optimize for network availability.' ms.assetid: '83defdc5-79f5-4727-a9b2-fc7422767873'
+Description: Applications run on mobile and desktop computers can use the bandwidth and latency information provided by SENS to dynamically optimize for network availability. ms.assetid: 83defdc5-79f5-4727-a9b2-fc7422767873
-title: Mobile Computing Configurations for SENS
+title: Mobile Computing Configurations for SENS ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Mobile Computing Configurations for SENS